b-woestman/web-module-challenge-scope-and-closure/README.md

 ```

 a.
 Where is closure used in this code?
 How can you tell?
+    Closure is used in the personal dice function when we pass name into it and the nest function has access to it.

 b.
 Compare and contrast calling `dansRoll` the first and second time.
 What is always the same?
 What could change?
+    The name that is passed through will always be the same but the random number generator could be different.

 c.
 What is the lexical scope of `newRoll`?
+    name

 ### Task 3 - Stretch Goals